sselvamani/Learning/K8S/How to Install Kubernetes (k8s) on Ubuntu 20.04 .md

 $sudo systemctl status containerd

 And that’s it, from here you can install and configure Kubernetes on top of this container runtime.
 In an upcoming post, I will bootstrap a cluster using containerd as the container runtime.

+Learned :
+      If containerd versions are different ,there is no issue found.